itssme/cs-tournament-manager/readme.md

 CHAT_IDS="chat_id_1,chat_id_2..."
 ```

-+ The first line is the telegram bot token of you bot.
++ The first line is the telegram bot token of your bot.
 The second line specifies who has access to the bot and can send
   messages/ commands to it.
 If you are not sure what your chat_id is, then leave the field empty for the time being and
   run
   the bot only with the bot token.
 Then add your bot and type `/help` in the chat.
 Look at the log output of the